sihuangtech/veo-studio/README.md

 ## Video Model Selection

-Google provides multiple Veo video generation models.
-You can switch between them by modifying `VEO_MODEL_NAME` in your `.env` file:
+Google provides multiple Veo video generation models. **You can now switch between them directly in the GUI.**

+1. Locate the **Model Selection** dropdown in the left panel.
+2. Select your desired model.
+3. The selection is automatically saved to `config.json`.

 | Model Name | Version | Description |
 | :--- | :--- | :--- |